Burma -- The Leaps in Learning Initiative

 Phase one of LILI involves sending American University student(s) for one to three months to PDO in order to teach and learn about their school and culture.
 Our hope is that the AU students will be useful in many ways: providing information about the United States and the developed world; teaching English and other subjects as needed; and helping the school develop its Pre-College Program so that eventually PDO graduates can gain admission to American University.
 Bringing PDO graduates to study at AU is the second phase of the program, and right now we are still gathering information on what is needed and how long it will take.
 This, however, makes phase one all that more important, as the American University volunteer’s primary role will be to establish an ongoing dialogue with PDO so that we can learn and grow together.

-The American University student(s) will live at PDO and immerse themselves in the life of the boarding school.
+The American University Teaching Fellow will live at PDO and immerse themselves in the life of the boarding school.

-The first AU volunteer will collaborate with PDO to:
+The AU volunteer will collaborate with PDO to:

 1. Create the placement test exams for the Pre-College Program students